-Pre-owned luxury is “gaining ground fast,” with some forecasts putting the secondary market at up to $360 billion by 2030.
+Pre-owned luxury is gaining ground fast.
+Some forecasts putting the secondary market at up to $360 billion by 2030.
 Resale is expanding at roughly three times the rate of first-hand fashion and luxury.
 The read between the lines here is that resale has shifted from purely complementing primary-market purchases to competing with them – especially among Gen Z and millennials, who cut 2024 spending on new luxury goods by 7 percent and 2 percent, respectively, as high prices and a softer economy push shoppers toward bargains.

 From Hard-to-Get Handbags to Swiss Watches